degatedev/protocols/packages/loopring_v3/DESIGN.md

 We do, however, know the approximate time the block will be committed to the Ethereum blockchain.
 When committing the block, the operator also includes the timestamp he used in the block (as a part of the public data).
 This timestamp is checked against the timestamp on-chain, and if the difference is less than `TIMESTAMP_HALF_WINDOW_SIZE_IN_SECONDS` the block can be committed.

-# Protocol Fee
+# Trading Fee

-The protocol fee is sent to the exchange account with `accountID == 0` and can be withdrawn from the exchange to the `ProtocolFeeVault` (this address is set for all exchanges on the Loopring contract) at any time without authorization (or forced using `withdrawProtocolFees` on the Exchange contract).
-The `ProtocolFeeVault` contains logic to distribute these funds between LRC stakers, LRC that will be burned, and the DAO fund.
-Non-LRC tokens are sold on-chain directly in a decentralized way.
+The trading fee is sent to the operator account and can be withdrawn at any time.

 # Throughput